Jedaian/natural-disaster-pipeline/README.md

 ```

 This creates:
-- Staging views that clean the raw data
+- Staging views (`stg_fires`, `stg_earthquakes`) that clean and filter the raw Parquet data
-- Summary tables with aggregations
+- Summary tables with aggregations by date, satellite, and confidence level
-- A combined events table with both fires and earthquakes
+- A combined events table with both fires and earthquakes for unified analysis
+- All models use optimized SQL with proper formatting for maintainability

 ### 7. Query the Data